 The area also boasts fantastic restaurants, including River Café which is nestled right on the river banks and is a great spot for brunch (or lunch, or dinner…).
 If it’s all booked up, cross back over the river and take your pick from the many restaurants in Eau Claire Market, which serves as the entrance into the park.
 There, you’ll find a food court, movie theatre, boutiques, restaurants and the beautiful Sheraton Hotel.

 17 Avenue S.W.

 If you’re a hipster, you’ll feel right at home on 17 Ave, also known as the ‘Red Mile.’
 The vibrant area is about 10 blocks long, and is home to high-rise condos, tasty bistros, fancy coffee shops, boutiques, salons and the city’s best outdoor patios.
 If you fancy a cold beer in a prime people-watching spot, grab a seat at National Beer Hall on 5th Street.
-The famous Ship & Anchor pub is right next door, which is a great spot if there happens to be a World Cup match on or you just feel like drinking on a patio for eight hours straight.
-There are also great restaurants along the strip including popular Una Pizza, a tapas bar called Ox and Angela, or Brava Bistro for those who want to class it up a bit.
+The famous Ship & Anchor pub is right next door, which is a great spot if there happens to be a World Cup match on or you just feel like drinking on a patio for eight hours straight, and there are also great restaurants along the strip for those who want to class it up a bit.